 Cabin Crew Service

-Allow me to share with you the geeky details of this flight:
+Allow me to share with you some details of this flight:

 Airline: Emirates

-Route: Manila, Philippines (MNL) to Dubai, United Arab Emirates (DXB)
+Route: Dubai, United Arab Emirates (DXB) to Manila, Philippines (MNL)

 Aircraft: Boeing 777-300ER

-This ends my flight report on Emirates’ EK 335 service from Manila to Dubai last 15 November 2022.
+And that’s 4 out of 4 flights with Emirates in 2022.
 Have you flown Emirates in the past?
 How was your experience?
-Will you fly Emirates soon & have questions?
+Will you fly Emirates soon & or by any chance have questions about anything mentioned above?
 Feel free to share your experiences or post your questions in the comments section below.
 You may also send them via e-mail to contact@thewkndtravel.com.

 PS.
 Photos were taken using my OnePlus 9 Pro.